golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 - Starting up a Ray on Golem cluster initially consisting of only one node
 - Executing your app on Ray on Golem cluster, which automatically scales up and down to accommodate your app's needs
 - Stopping down your Ray on Golem cluster to free resources and to limit the cost

-## Ray on Golem cluster configuration yaml & Ray CLI

-Ray uses a configuration yaml file to define the characteristics of the cluster.
-There are provider-specific pieces of information (node definitions, payment platforms, etc.) and cluster-wide ones (number of nodes, autoscaling parameters, cluster name, etc.).

-Ray also exposes a command line interface to manage the cluster (and nodes).

-While `ray start` & `ray stop` are for manual node setup there are also many cluster commands
-- `ray up golem-cluster.yaml` starts up a cluster specified by the yaml
-- `ray down golem-cluster.yaml` terminates the cluster
-- `ray submit golem-cluster.yaml ray-app.py` executes an app on the cluster
-- `ray exec golem-cluster.yaml 'ray status'` shows cluster status
-- `ray exec golem-cluster.yaml 'shell-command-line'` executes shell commands on the head node
-- `ray attach golem-cluster.yaml` gives you shell access to the head node

 ## How to start